ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/README.md

 ### Releases
 All detailed release notes can be found [here](https://github.com/ehealthsuisse/Impfmodul-Phase-I/blob/main/Implementation/Releases/release-notes.md).

+### September 2024 - Hotfix 1.6.3
+This hotfix contains a small extension to the XUA request made to the EPR-backend.

 ### Juli 2024 - Hotfix 1.6.2
 This hotfix contains an important security fix.
 It is strongly recommended to upgrade your version.